-rosalind franklin in dna : I worked with Luis Ceze, Karin Strauss, Bichlien Nguyen, and Jeff Nivala at the Molecular Information Lab at the University of Washington to create this portrait.
-The background is composed of thousands of images collected through the #memoriesindna project which were transcribed into a Base-4 code and converted into synthetic DNA.
-Primers or tags were added to the code to aid in the retrieval process.
-I organized the images into a rough mosaic of Rosalind Franklin who worked with James Watson and Francis Crick in identifying the double helix nature of DNA.
-After printing out the mosaic, I painted a final portrait of Franklin in a medium mixed with the synthetic DNA that held the image information.
+rosalind franklin in dna : I worked with Luís Ceze, Karin Strauss, Bichlien Nguyen, David Ward, and Jeff Nivala at the Molecular Information Lab at the University of Washington to create this portrait.
+The background is composed of thousands of images collected through the #memoriesindna project which were encoded into a large set of DNA sequences used to make actual synthetic DNA molecules.
+Amplification primers were added to the sequences to aid in the retrieval process.
+I organized the images into a rough mosaic of Rosalind Franklin who created the X-ray diffraction visualization that led James Watson and Francis Crick to the discovery of the double helix nature of DNA.
+After printing out the mosaic, I painted a final portrait of Franklin in a medium mixed with the synthetic DNA that held the images’ information.
 I then coated the entire artwork in a transparent, DNA-infused medium.
-If any portion of the artwork is submitted to DNA analysis via Polymerase Chain Reaction or PCR, the image information will be retrieved.
+If any portion of the artwork is submitted to DNA analysis via Polymerase Chain Reaction (PCR) for amplification, the images’ information will be retrieved.

-Storing digital information is quickly becoming unsustainable from both a lifespan and an energy standpoint.
-When made scalable, DNA storage can last for thousands of years in an understandable code (as long as we are a carbon-based life form) at a fraction of the energy cost.
+Storing digital information is quickly becoming unsustainable from both a lifespan and an energy standpoint because our worldwide information production is far outpacing total available storage elements manufactured, and mainstream technologies are quickly approaching their limits.
+When made scalable, DNA storage can last for thousands of years in an understandable code (as long as we are a carbon-based life form) at a fraction of the space and energy cost.

 For the record, I am not a scientist.
 Any errors or misstatements as to materials and process are mine alone.